victorfmin66/presentations/README.md

 # Presentations

-Welcome human.
+Welcome everyone!
 In this repository you will find the public presentations for my talks.

 ## 2024